Last Updated on February 26, 2023

 German Shepherds are a popular breed in the United States, coming in at second right behind Labradors.

-They look imposing and are great guard dogs, but they are also a wonderful family pet and service dog.
+They look imposing and are great guard dogs, but they are also wonderful family pets and service dogs.
 The first guide dog in America was a GSD called Buddy.

 The best you can do for these gorgeous animals is by offering them the best dog food for German Shepherds.
 Read more below!